 This is a great recipe for a quick and easy bread.
 It’s also very inexpensive to make (about 25 cents worth of ingredients, not counting the beer).
 It also just so happens to be all but identical to the “Bountiful Beer Bread” sold by the “Tastefully Simple” line of foods.
 If you happen to be a fan of their products, save yourself $5 next time and just make your own Bountiful Beer Bread at home.

-I have tried this bread with Blue Moon and Negro Modello beer, both of which gave fantastic results.
+I have tried this bread with several types and brands of beer, and all have given fantastic results.
 I have also tried with Coca-Cola (which nobody liked) and Sprite (which the kids liked but I didn’t).
 I want to try it soon with root beer, because I think that might work really well.
 Please share your results if you try this at home; I’d love to hear which drinks work (or don’t) for you!